5 - 6 hours

 Add the butter

-Lay the dough flat on the table and place the butter on the surface by breaking it into small flakes.
-Stretch and fold the sides over the dough and to help incorporate the butter gently knead for an minute before changing to a fast kneading technique.
+Lay the dough flat on the table and place the small flakes of butter on the surface.
+Stretch and fold the sides over the dough and to help incorporate the butter gently knead for one minute before changing to a fast kneading technique.
 Continue kneading until the chunks of butter have dissolved into the dough.

-Put the dough back into the bowl, cover and leave to rest.
-If the dough is warm and sticky (use a temperature probe (+25C or 77F) to be precise) use the fridge, otherwise it can be left on the kitchen counter.
+Put the dough back into the mixing bowl, cover and leave to rest.
+If the dough is warm and sticky (use a temperature probe, above 26C or 79F is too warm) use the fridge, otherwise it can be left on the kitchen counter.
 Rest for 1 hour.

 Bulk fermentation continued